HamishGBrown/MeasureIce/README.md

 Ice thickness maps can be saved in 32-bit tif format or a matplotlib imshow plot in pdf or png format.

+### Want to run MeasureIce on your microscope control PC and don't really want to install python?

-3. You can package the program as a stand-alone executable, eg. to run on a microscope support or control PC, using [pyinstaller](https://www.pyinstaller.org/).
+You can package the program as a stand-alone executable, eg. to run on a microscope support or control PC, using [pyinstaller](https://www.pyinstaller.org/).
 If you want to run the program on, for example a Windows PC, you'll need to do this step on _that_ operating system.
 ```
 $ pip install pyinstaller
 $ pyinstaller -i icons/icon.ico --onefile Measureice.py